astroprofsmith/intromodern.github.io/_sources/c9examples.md

 print("The estimate of E0 is ({0:3.0f} +- {1:2.0f}) keV".format(E0,eE0))
 print("The estimate of Egam is ({0:4.2f} +- {1:3.2f}) keV".format(Eg,eEg))
 ```

+Note the excellent agreement between experiment and the predictions of
+Equation {eq}`csEeq`!
+One over the y-intercept is $17.51\pm0.01$ keV,
+which is within one $\sigma$ of the known 17.5 keV value for the
+incoming photons in the lab frame.
+The best fit slope in
+{numref}`csresultsfig` is $(1.90\pm0.04)\times10^{-3}$ 1/keV, which
+means the best estimate of the rest mass of the electron from this
+experiment is $526\pm10$ keV.
+This is within 1.4 $\sigma$ of the
+current accepted best value, 511 keV.

 ```{glue:figure} compresfig
 :figwidth: 800px